Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 Reverse Osmosis Reduces Plastic Bottle Waste

-Reverse osmosis does have some negative effects associated with it as well.
+Reverse osmosis does have some negative environmental effects associated with it as well.
 The most notable of these is the runoff from the filtration process.

 What Contaminants Do Reverse Osmosis Systems Filter From Water?

-Reverse osmosis is also commonly used in areas with a high concentration of organic matter in their water, such as near peat bogs.
+Reverse osmosis is also commonly used in areas with a high concentration of organic matter in their water, such as areas near peat bogs.

 What is the TDS for RO?